onpage-org/INF-tf-rds/README.md

 ### Instance configuration

-Amount, type and failover priority are specified as a list where:
+Amount, type and failover priority are specified as a map with:
-- The amount of instances is the length of the list
+- key: Name of the database instance
-- The `promotion_tier`/failover priority is a number from 0-15 (highest to lowest priority)
+- `tier`: The `promotion_tier`/failover priority, number between 0-15 (highest to lowest priority)
-- Separating `:`
-- The `instance_class`/instance size (see [AWS Documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html))
+- `instance_type`: The `instance_type`/instance size (see [AWS Documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html))

 ```hcl
 locals {